 - To reduce or restore impairments of body structure and function leading to improved activity and participation

 What else do you need to know about dry needling?

 Practitioners who perform dry needling have completed rigorous training to ensure the treatment is highly effective and meets national safety standards.
-Dry needling treatments are often combined with physio treatment, however it is recommended you follow the advice of your health professional as to whether it is right for you and your health considerations.
+Dry needling is not a standalone treatment and is often combined with other physio treatments including soft tissue mobilisation and therapeutic exercise.
+It is recommended you follow the advice of your health professional as to whether dry needling is right for you and your health considerations.

 Is a referral required?